 Zoila friendii friendii Gray, 1831 W. Australia.
 Close up of six of a great set of 15 variations of this species including a semi-golden specimen from the Ludwig Gabielli collection.
 This specimen is pictured in the Monograph of the Living Zoila by Felix Lorenz.

 Zoila jeaniana aurata Raybaudi, 1979 W. Australia.
-The first specimen is a hump-backed specimen at 90mm, the second an 88mm shell with dorsal spotting and the third is a 60mm dwarf.
+The first specimen is a hump-backed specimen at 90mm, the second an 88mm shell and the third is a 60mm dwarf.
 All were trawled by Taiwanese fishermen in the late 1970s.

-Umbilia armeniaca Raybaudi, 1993 The typical specimen of 100mm from the Great Australian Bight; the U. a. brunnea is from Port Lincoln, dived on sponges at 50–60m.
+Umbilia armeniaca Raybaudi, 1993 The typical specimen of 100mm from the Great Australian Bight; the U. a. diprotodon is from Port Lincoln, dived on sponges at 50–60m.